leynos/valedate/docs/users-guide.md

 Provide styles either as a `Path` to an existing `styles` directory or as a mapping of relative file paths to string/byte contents.
-The harness injects `StylesPath = styles` into the generated `.vale.ini` so you do not need to set it yourself.
+The harness injects `StylesPath = styles` into the generated `.vale.ini`, so setting it manually is unnecessary.

 ## Assertion helpers